v-shutov/azure_task_5_move_vm_to_new_region/README.md

 1. Use [Azure Resource Mover](https://learn.microsoft.com/en-us/azure/resource-mover/tutorial-move-region-virtual-machines) to move your resources:

-    - use 'UK West' as a target region
+    - use 'UK West' as a target region.
+If your VM size is not available in the 'UK West' Azure region - select any other Azure region where it is available.

     - make sure that all resources will be moved in the new resource group, called `mate-azure-task-5` (you need to create it before ititiating the movement).